|About Academy | About IRSS | Contact Us ISSN (Online) : 2309-0081 | ISSN (Print) : 2710-0057|

 Manuscripts should be written in clear, concise and grammatically correct English (with 10 font size and Times New Roman font style) so that they are intelligible to the professional reader who is not a specialist in any particular field.
-Manuscripts that do not conform to these requirements and the following manuscript format may be returned to the author prior to review for correction.
+Manuscripts that do not confirm to these requirements and the following manuscript format may be returned to the author prior to review for correction.
 The entire manuscript, including references, should be typed single spaced on one side of the paper.
 All pages should be numbered consecutively in the bottom right starting from the title page.
 The manuscript should be presented in the following order.

 Title and Authorship Information